JoseAlbDR/worldwide/README.md

 - `react-datepicker`: Date picker component used in the application's form.
 - `react-router-dom`: Library for application routing using React's component-based approach.

+# Serverless API Functions

+The application makes use of Serverless API functions to handle certain functionalities.
+These functions are responsible for interacting with the database and retrieving data from external APIs.
+Here is an overview of the available functions:

+- **Create City:** Creates a new city record in the database.
+- **Delete City:** Deletes a city record from the database.
+- **Get City by ID:** Retrieves a city record from the database based on its ID.
+- **List Cities:** Retrieves a list of all cities from the database.
+- **Get City Coordinates:** Retrieves the coordinates (latitude and longitude) of a city using the OpenWeatherMap API.

+These functions are implemented using Netlify Functions and are triggered by specific API endpoints.
+They provide the necessary backend functionality for the application to manage city data and retrieve additional information.

 ## Getting Started

 ### Prerequisites